 - 1. Petitions.
 All petitions and supporting documents must be filed with the Probate Clerk. - 2.
 Hearing Date. - a.
 The next available hearing date will be assigned by the Probate Clerk at the time of filing. - b.
 If there is urgency to the petition, counsel may file an ex parte motion to advance the hearing date. - 3.
 Opposition Papers and Supplemental Documents. - a.
 Unless ordered otherwise, all opposition papers and supplemental documents must be filed at least five (5) court days before the hearing. - b.
 Pursuant to Probate Code § 1043, if an interested party appears in court to contest a petition without submitting written opposition, the Court may (in the interests of justice and efficiency) either hear the objections/opposition at the time of the hearing or continue the matter to allow the interested party to file written objections. - 4.
 Exhibits.
 All referenced exhibits must be properly tabbed for easy reference by the Court. - 5.
 Untimely Filings.
-If a party presents a document/documents to the Probate Clerk for filing that is untimely, the Probate Clerk will accept the documents and place a stamp on the document stating, "LATE FILING."
+If a party presents a document/documents to the Probate Clerk clerk for filing that is untimely, the Probate Clerk will accept the documents and place a stamp on the document stating, "LATE FILING."
 At the Court's discretion, a late filing may result in: - a.
 The Court's refusal to consider the late filed documents. - b.
 A continuance of the hearing. - c.
 Sanctions. - 6.
 Procedure for Obtaining a Continuance in Uncontested Matters. - a.
 Any request for a continuance before the time of the hearing must be made: - i.
 At least three (3) court days prior to hearing; and - ii.
 With the permission of petitioner, if self-represented, or by petitioner's counsel. - b.
-A continuance of more than four (4) weeks may be obtained by emailing the Probate Research Attorney. - c.
-Matters the Probate Examiner CANNOT Continue: - i.
-Sale of Real Property
+A continuance of more than four (4) weeks may be requested through eFiling.obtained by emailing the Probate Research Attorney. - c.
+Matters the Probate Examiner CANNOT Continue: The court will continue the following matters only upon a properly noticed appearance.

-- ii.
+- i.
+Sale of Real Property - ii.
 Order to Show Cause - iii.
 Ex Parte Petition - d.
-A continuance of four (4) weeks or less may be requested by emailing the Probate Research Attorney. - i.
+A continuance of four (4) weeks $\underline{\text{or less}}$ may be requested by emailing the Probate Research Attorney. - i.
 Such requests will be submitted by the Probate Research Attorney to the Probate Judge for consideration. - ii.
-A continuance of less than four (4) weeks will not be granted without judicial approval.

-7. Procedure for Obtaining a Continuance in Contested Matters.

-- a.
-For contested matters, counsel seeking a continuance must obtain the advance agreement of all parties who have appeared in the matter prior to making a continuance request in the manner set forth above in MCR 6.2.B.6.
+A continuance of less than four (4) weeks will not be granted without judicial approval. - 7.
+Procedure for Obtaining a Continuance in Contested Matters. - a.
+For contested matters, counsel seeking a continuance should submit through eFiling, a stipulation signed by all parties who have appeared in the matter and a proposed order. continuance must obtain the advance agreement of all parties who have appeared in the matter prior to making a continuance request in the manner set forth above in MCR 6.2.B.6.
 All parties must be copied on the email to the Probate Research Attorney. - b.
 Once a matter has been scheduled for an evidentiary hearing/trial, it cannot be continued by stipulation.
 These requests must receive Court approval either by filing a motion to continue the hearing date or by filing an ex parte petition.